manimovassagh/sgeht/README.md

 # This Package is a very simple JSON response getter with Go
-easy peasy only import package and then : sgeht.SReq(url) only give url as string inside SReq function.
+The name i chose come from Es gehts which means in german it is ok easy peasy only import package and then : sgeht.SReq(url) only give url as string inside SReq function.